10 Signs That My Husband Hates Me And What To Do About It

 8. Physical Abuse

 It may start with a slap or just pushing you around when he is angry.
 Extreme anger and rage are symptoms of physical abuse.
 Spouses often keep silent about it due to the fear of being judged (2).
 It could also be that the perpetrator always apologizes and compensates for abuse with grand gestures, which leave the victim very confused about the true nature of their spouse.
-As the violence grows, the hatred in the relationship also grows.
+As the violence grows, the marital strife and hatred in the relationship also grow.

 9. Financial Abuse

 Another frequently hidden form of abuse perpetrated within intimate partner relationships is economic abuse, also referred to as financial abuse (3).
 Financial abuse usually manifests in two ways.
 If one spouse is not working outside the home, the partner who brings home a paycheck may use it to control the other partner by withholding money or restricting its use.
 On the other hand, if a partner is not working and does not contribute in any other way, the entire financial burden can fall on one spouse.
-Ruining your partner’s credit or stealing can be additional forms of financial abuse.
-Such dynamics in a relationship eventually grow into an extreme hatred.
+Ruining your partner’s credit or stealing can be additional forms of financial abuse and may cause marital tension.

 10. You And Your Spouse Are Always On Smartphones